Jelanigarnes/Run-Game-CG/README.md

 1 - Simple Specular</br>
 2 - Diffuse wrap</br>

-Both shader scripts were coded using the lecture exercise scripts and unity docs.
+Both shader scripts were coded using the lecture exercise scripts and unity docs with a few added lines of code for a bump map since I textured the model in 3D Coat with material roughness applied.
 For simple specular model, it is simply reflection where the material takes the lights color and direction on the object's albedo since specular itself doesn't have a color and produces somewhat of a shinniness.
 For diffuse wrap model, this is a modified diffuse lighting which wrap around the edges again using the light direction.

 ### Part 3
 - [X] Warm LUT